 NICHD, in collaboration with public and private partners, launches the Back to Sleep campaign, a program designed to teach parents and caregivers the importance of putting babies on their backs to sleep to help reduce the risk of SIDS.
 Since the start of the campaign, the overall SIDS rate has dropped more than 60 percent.

 In response to the need for appropriate drug therapy for pediatric patients, NICHD establishes the Pediatric Pharmacology Research Unit Network.
 The network's mission is to facilitate and promote pediatric labeling of new drugs or drugs already on the market to ensure their safe and effective use in children.

-Studies from the Pediatric AIDS Clinical Trial Group, funded by NICHD and NIAID, find that a specific regimen of zidovudine (AZT) given to an HIV-infected woman during pregnancy and delivery, as well as to her infant for 6 weeks after birth, reduces HIV transmission from 25 percent to 8 percent.
+Studies from the Pediatric AIDS Clinical Trial Group, funded by NICHD and NIAID, find that a specific regimen of zidovudine (AZT) given to a woman living with HIV during pregnancy and delivery, as well as to her infant for 6 weeks after birth, reduces perinatal HIV transmission from 25 percent to 8 percent.

 NICHD and a consortium of 17 other institutions and federal agencies initiate the National Longitudinal Study of Adolescent Health (Add Health), following an ethnically, socially, and economically diverse population of adolescents to assess the behaviors and characteristics that promote good health.

 FDA approves cysteamine bitartrate for the treatment of cystinosis, a rare genetic inborn error of metabolism that can cause kidney failure and neurological damage.
 The approval is due in large part to the efforts of NICHD intramural researcher William Gahl, M.D., Ph.D., who demonstrated the drug's effectiveness and brought it to market as an orphan drug.
 Taking the drug regularly prevents any manifestations of cystinosis.